 Ten quick and easy tips that will help you deal with the hectic, unpredictable nature of nursing.

-One of the most difficult tasks for nurses – especially new nurses – to handle is one that doesn’t require any medical knowledge at all.
+One of the most difficult tasks for nurses – especially new nurses – to handle does not require any medical knowledge at all.
 It isn’t taught in school and it won’t show up on your formal job description.
-It’s time management, and it’s absolutely crucial for nurses to learn.
+It’s time management, and it’s crucial for nurses to learn.

 Managing your time wisely is difficult for anyone in any career to master.
 This can be especially true in the fast-paced nursing environment.
 While you will get better with time as you learn from those who have been there before you, just as you’ll get better as you learn from your own experiences, mastering your time management abilities is something few people have the discipline to achieve alone.